 Here is a chart, which shows the downtrend followed by a set of spinning tops.
 The stock rallied post the occurrence of the spinning top.

 So, think about the spinning top as “The calm before the storm”.
 The storm could be in the form of a continuation or a reversal of the trend.
-In which way the price will eventually move is not certain, however what is certain is the movement itself.
-One needs to be prepared for both the situations.
+In which way, the price will eventually move is not certain; however, what is certain is the movement itself.
+One needs to be prepared for both situations.

 6.3 – Spinning tops in an uptrend

-An obvious observation is the fact that there is an uptrend in the market, which implies the bulls have been in absolute control over the last few trading sessions.
-However with the occurrence of the recent spinning tops the situation is a bit tricky:
+An obvious observation is that there is an uptrend in the market, which implies the bulls have been in absolute control over the last few trading sessions.
+However, with the occurrence of the recent spinning tops, the situation is a bit tricky:

-- The bulls are no longer in control, if they were, spinning tops would not be form on the charts
+- The bulls are no longer in control; spinning tops would not be formed on the charts if they were.

 - With the formation of spinning tops, the bears have made an entry to the markets.
-Though not successful, but the emphasis is on the fact that the bulls gave a leeway to bears
+Though not successful, the emphasis is on the fact that the bulls gave leeway to bears.

-- The spinning top basically conveys indecision in the market i.e neither the bulls nor the bears are able to influence the markets.
+- The spinning top basically conveys indecision in the market, i.e. neither the bulls nor the bears can influence the markets.

-- The bulls could be consolidating their position before initiating another leg of up move
+- The bulls could be consolidating their position before initiating another leg of the up move.

 - Or the bulls are fatigued and may give way to bears.
 Hence a correction could be around the corner.

-- The chances of both these events taking place is equal i.e 50%
+- The chances of both these events taking place are equal, i.e. 50%

 - The bears make an entry – When this happens the market starts to slide down, and as you have booked 50% profits at a higher price, and can now choose to book profits on the balance 50% as well.
 Your net selling price will anyway be higher than the current market price.